rducic/aws-dedicated-hosts-kubernetes/README.md

 # AWS Dedicated Hosts with Kubernetes Demo

-This demo showcases how to deploy a self-managed Kubernetes cluster across AWS Dedicated Hosts in multiple Availability Zones, with intelligent pod placement that fills dedicated capacity first before overflowing to default tenancy instances.
+This repo showcases how to deploy a self-managed Kubernetes cluster across AWS Dedicated Hosts in multiple Availability Zones, with intelligent pod placement that fills dedicated capacity first before overflowing to default tenancy instances.

 ## 🎯 What This Demo Shows